-Research and development ("R&D") efforts are targeted toward the development of lighting solutions with an ever-increasing performance-to-cost ratio and energy efficiency, while mutually beneficial relationships with lamp, ballast, LED, and power supply manufacturers are maintained to understand technology enhancements and incorporate them in the design of the Company's lighting solutions.
-R&D is defined as the critical investigation aimed at discovery of new knowledge and the conversion of that knowledge into the design of a new product or significant improvement to an existing product.
-R&D expenses consist of salaries, payroll taxes, employee benefits, materials, supplies, and other administrative costs, but do not include all new product development costs.
-For fiscal 2013, 2012, and 2011, research and development expense totaled \$32.7, \$34.7, and \$31.3, respectively.
+Research and development ("R&D") is defined as the critical investigation aimed at discovery of new knowledge and the conversion of that knowledge into the design of a new product or significant improvement to an existing product.
+The Company's R&D efforts are targeted toward the development of lighting solutions with an ever-increasing performance-to-cost ratio and energy efficiency, while mutually beneficial relationships with LED, lamp, ballast, and power supply manufacturers are maintained to understand technology enhancements and incorporate them in the design of the Company's lighting solutions.
+R&D expenses consist of compensation, payroll taxes, employee benefits, materials, supplies, and other administrative costs, but do not include all new product development costs.
+For fiscal 2014, 2013, and 2012, research and development expense totaled \$35.3, \$32.7, and \$34.7, respectively.